 The pilot will begin on Saturday, September 1, the weekend before the first day of classes—and end on the last day of the semester, December 24.

 It is our primary goal to support the academic needs of our student body.
-Please contact the CUIT Service Desk if you discover that your printing needs are not met by the pilot quota system, and we will review your printing history and evaluate your specific needs.
+Please contact the CUIT Service Desk if you discover that your printing needs are not met by the pilot quota system, and we will review and evaluate your specific needs.
 You can reach the Service Desk by submitting a ticket or by calling 212-854-1919.

 SEAS students will continue to receive the weekly quota system of $10/week throughout the course of the semester.